duanemcguire/mcpiano/content/blog/weber-baby-grand-piano-for-sale.md

 #### $6,250

 Shopping for a *new* baby grand?
 STOP!
 This 2002 Weber baby grand is the ONE!
-We've given this entry level grand piano an extreme make-over, and it is simply better than new.
+We've given this small grand piano an extreme make-over, and it is simply better than new.

 ![](/images/weber-wg150/resized/2021-02-25%2017.47.49.resized.jpg)<BR>